Maxart

 Mid 1970s-1980s

 The card design returns to the pink rectangle with the zig-zag edging.
-Possibly all metal examples were imported.
-Earlier example had pricing printed on the bottom.
-Later examples had a bar-code and pricing sticker adhered to the back instead.
+Possibly all the metal examples were imported.
+Earlier examples had the pricing printed on the bottom.
+Later examples had a bar-code and pricing stickers adhered to the back instead.

 Sample cards